 Help with COVID-19 Debt Issues

 COVID-19 has created an unprecedented debt crisis in many Canadian homes.
 Many people have lost their jobs or their businesses.
 Among those who are still employed, many have had their hours reduced or their costs increase or both.
-Millions have people have receive government emergency benefits over the course of the pandemic, but in many cases these benefits have not been enough to pay the bills.
+Millions of people have received government emergency benefits over the course of the pandemic, but in many cases these benefits have not been enough to pay the bills.
 All of this has resulted in more and more people having to take on debt to make ends meet.

 Making this situation even worse for many is that a sizeable number of Canadians have little to no savings.
 Unfortunately, even those who had been able to follow to the advice of financial experts and put aside three or six months of expenses prior to the health crisis now find themselves having used up a large portion of their savings.
 Unfortunately, many of the financial issues caused by the pandemic continue and there is no clear end in sight.